 A service may provide an announcement during an established communication.
 If an announcement is provided the service shall use one of the following methods:

-- use an Call-Info header field in a re-INVITE request; or
+- use an Call-Info header field in a re-INVITE request;

 - use the existing media stream.
-The media stream may have to be re-negotiated by the service to a media type suitable for the announcement.Mixing announcements into an existing media stream requires that the AS use the 3rd party call control procedure as specified by subclause 5.7.5 in 3GPP TS 24.229 [1].
+The media stream may have to be re-negotiated by the service to a media type suitable for the announcement; or

+- create a new media stream by SDP offer/answer mechanism for providing the announcement.

+Mixing announcements into an existing media stream requires that the AS use the 3rd party call control procedure as specified by subclause 5.7.5 in 3GPP TS 24.229 [1].

 ***** Next change *****